Most of us have questions about life.

 Find out if past-life regressions are real, or a bunch of baloney...

-Find out if talking to water really does make it freeze into beautiful crystals, or if that is an ingenious hoax designed to sucker hopeful new-agers...
+talking to water really does make it freeze into beautiful crystals, or if that is an ingenious hoax designed to sucker hopeful new-agers...

 Of course you don't ask someone who's job it is to sell you stuff!
 You ask (or read) people with no vested interest in convincing you either way.
 Independent researchers.
 And researchers who's writings are reviewed by others in their field, held to high standards, and judged to be competent.